 It's important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they're not mentioned above.

-Some medicines, including those that you can buy from a shop or pharmacy, can be harmful to take when you’re having sorafenib.
-Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.
+Some medicines, including those that you can buy from a shop or pharmacy, can be harmful to take when you’re taking sorafenib.
+Tell your doctor about any medicines you take, including over-the-counter drugs, complementary therapies and herbal drugs.
 If you need to buy medicines over the counter tell your pharmacist you are taking sorafenib.